Siakam, Anunoby lead Raptors over Bulls 108-84

 Wendell Carter Jr. led Chicago with 12 points and 11 rebounds.
 Zach LaVine scored 11 after averaging 26.5 over the first two games.
 Lauri Markkanen struggled again, finishing with nine points for the second straight night.
 The 7-footer from Finland shot 3 of 10 after going 4 for 15 in a loss at Memphis.

-It didn’t help Chicago that Otto Porter Jr. missed most of the second quarter after taking what appeared to be an inadvertent elbow to the face while drawing a charge against Stanley Johnson.
+It didn’t help Chicago that Porter missed most of the second quarter after taking what appeared to be an inadvertent elbow to the face while drawing a charge against Stanley Johnson.
 Porter spent several minutes lying face down as blood poured out, leaving a puddle on the court.
-He went straight to the locker room with the team’s medical staff to get stitches and returned to start the second half.
+He went straight to the locker room with the team’s medical staff to get six stitches in the left corner of his mouth and returned to start the second half.

 By then, the Raptors led by eight after outscoring Chicago 17-4 over the final 6 1/2 minutes of the second quarter.

-Marc Gasol and Kyle Lowry hit consecutive 3s.
-Anunoby added another from beyond the arc to bump it to 62-46 with 7:47 left in the third, and the Raptors remained in control the rest of the way.
+Marc Gasol and Kyle Lowry hit consecutive 3s in the third.
+Anunoby added another from beyond the arc to bump it to 62-46 with 7:47 left in the quarter, and the Raptors remained in control the rest of the way.

+“That’s what we need (Anunoby) to do,” VanVleet said.
+“The way he played tonight, if he plays like that we’ll be a tough team to deal with.”

 TIP-INS

-Raptors: Coach Nick Nurse might have to pay more attention to the Angels now that Joe Maddon is managing Los Angeles and not his beloved Cubs.
+Raptors: Toronto outrebounded Chicago 59-45. … Raptors coach Nick Nurse might have to pay more attention to the Angels now that Joe Maddon is managing Los Angeles and not his beloved Cubs.
 “It’s a tough one for me,” said Nurse, a big Cubs fan growing up in Iowa.
 “Always loved the Cubs.
 Joe and I have become friends the last couple years.
 I certainly will become a much bigger Angels fan than I ever have been in my life now.”
 Nurse brought the Larry O’Brien Trophy to Wrigley Field last season and sang “Take Me Out To The Ball Game” while wearing Harry Caray-style glasses.
 Maddon and the Cubs parted after the season, ending a five-year run that produced a drought-busting championship in 2016.
-David Ross, a member of the title team, is the new manager. … F Rondae Hollis-Jefferson (sore left groin) and F Patrick McCaw (sore left knee) remain sidelined.
-Nurse had thought one or both might be available for the first time this season.
+David Ross, a member of the title team, is the new manager. … F Rondae Hollis-Jefferson (sore left groin) played four minutes in his season debut after Nurse said he and F Patrick McCaw (sore left knee) would not be available.
+McCaw has missed all three games.

 Bulls: Coach Jim Boylen said F Chandler Hutchison (hamstring) is “closer than ever” to making his season debut. … The Bulls are obviously looking to play better at the United Center after tying New York for the league’s worst home record at 9-32 last season.
 “It’s a huge point of emphasis,” Boylen said.
 “But those are just words.
 You’ve got to go do it.”